Next Asturian regional election

-The 2023 Asturian regional election will be held on Sunday, 28 May 2023, to elect the 12th General Junta of the Principality of Asturias.
+The next Asturian regional election will be held no later than Sunday, 23 May 2027, to elect the 13th General Junta of the Principality of Asturias.
 All 45 seats in the General Junta will be up for election.
-The election will be held simultaneously with regional elections in eleven other autonomous communities and local elections all throughout Spain.

 Overview

 Electoral system

 The General Junta of the Principality of Asturias is the devolved, unicameral legislature of the autonomous community of Asturias, having legislative power in regional matters as defined by the Spanish Constitution and the Asturian Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.
 Voting for the General Junta is on the basis of universal suffrage, which comprises all nationals over 18 years of age, registered in Asturias and in full enjoyment of their political rights.

 The 45 members of the General Junta of the Principality of Asturias are elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which includes blank ballots—being applied in each constituency.
-Seats are allocated to constituencies, which are established as follows:
+Seats are allocated to constituencies, which were established as follows: